jwbuurlage/jwbuurlage.github.io/content/blog/ctp-yoneda.md

 **Proposition**.
 Let \\(F: \mathcal{C} \to \mathbf{Set}\\) be a functor, and \\(a \in \mathcal{C}\\).
 Any element \\(x \in Fa\\) induces a natural transformation from \\(h^a\\) to \\(F\\), by evaluating any lifted arrow in \\(x\\).

 > _proof_.
-We have to show that this induces a natural transformation, i.e\ that the following diagram commutes:
+We have to show that this induces a natural transformation, i.e. that the following diagram commutes:
 >
 > \begin{figure}[H]
 > \centering